İslâm II Giray: In Crimea

 After Saadet's expulsion the Janissaries were rather rough with his supporters which made Islyam unpopular.
 There was a problem with Alp since he had long been in Crimea, had military experience and would probably have made a better khan.
 Islyam had difficulty imposing himself since his subjects might to go over to the three brothers if he did anything unpopular.

-Less than a month after Alp's 1587 campaign, Islyam and his younger brother Fetikh went of Gozleve/Evpatoria on some business.
+Less than a month after Alp's 1587 campaign, Islyam and his younger brother Fetikh went to Gozleve/Evpatoria on some business.
 The Turks there complained that they could not reach Crimea by land because the Cossacks were raiding and had destroyed fort of Ak-Chakum (apparently Ochakiv at the mouth of the Dnieper estuary).
 While he was there the Cossacks looted seventeen villages on the northwest coast of Crimea and disappeared before Islyam could do anything.
 The sultan sent a blunt letter hinting that he knew what to do with a khan who could not defend their northern frontier.
 He also ordered Islyam to make a retaliatory campaign against the Poland which, in theory, controlled Zaporozhian Cossacks.

 That winter Islyam started his only military campaign, along with his brothers Alp and Fetikh.
 He was to join the Turkish army at Akkerman and do something that is not explained.
 The campaign failed from the start.
 He had to coerce a number of subjects who did not want to join him.
 Because of an unusually warm winter they had to spend a month on the Dnieper waiting for it to freeze.
 When he got to Akkerman he found that the Turks, who had been waiting for him since autumn, had dispersed because of his delay.
 He was therefore forced to wait at Akkerman until they came back.
 In March 1588, at that city, he died of natural causes.
 He was buried in the walls to the Akkerman mosque.

 The beys who were with Islyam chose Alp Giray as the new khan.
 They sent to Istanbul for confirmation, but the sultan chose Gazi II Giray (1588–1608).